SAFETY MEASURES TO PROTECT AGAINST THE SPREAD OF COVID-19

 - As of September 15, masks are no longer required but recommended in our theaters.

 - In between screenings, theaters will be totally sanitized, including each seat, using an electrostatic disinfectant backpack system (more info).

 - In addition, a bipolar ionization system, which cleans the air, removing ozone, particles, and pathogens, has been installed in the Redstone Theater.
 For more information about the system, visit here.

+As the COVID-19 situation changes, our policies will continue to change.
 We welcome your inquiries.
-Please contact email@example.com with any questions or concerns.
+Please contact firstname.lastname@example.org with any questions or concerns.